Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 This architecture is intended to conform to the following objectives, roughly prioritized in this order.

+* Determination of hardware choices should be based on known resource demands, as illustrated in Zabbix's data for Indy-PRM-1.
 * The system must be resilient and able to withstand the failure of one or more servers.
 * The system must be available in a secondary data center, in case of the failure of the primary data center.
 * Failover within the primary data center should never result in data loss.